Economic Depression, Its Causes, and Prevention

 During the Depression, the unemployment rate was 25 percent.

 Wages fell 42 percent.
 Total U.S. economic output fell from $103 billion to $55 billion.
 World trade plummeted 65 percent as measured in dollars.
-For more, see Effects of the Great Depression may still be felt today.
+The effects of the Great Depression may still be felt today.

 How does that compare to recessions since then?
 During the financial crisis of 2008, economic growth plummeted.
 But it never came close to the severity of the Great Depression.
-Although there were some steep downturns during a few quarters, the were no years where the economy contracted as severely as in the Great Depression.
-In 2008, the economy contracted 0.3 percent.
-In 2009 it shrank 3.5 percent.
-(For details, see GDP Statistics.)
+Although there were some steep downturns during a few quarters, there were no years where the economy contracted as severely as in the Great Depression.
+According to the GDP statistics, the economy contracted 0.3 percent in 2008.
+In 2009, it shrank 3.5 percent.

 The 2001 recession had some bad quarters, but no years that were negative.
 In 1991, the economy contracted 0.2 percent.
 The 1980-82 recession saw two negative years: 1980 was down 0.3 percent, and 1982 was down 1.2 percent.
 During the 1973-75 recession, the economy contracted 0.6 percent in 1974 and 0.2 percent in 1975.

-In fact, the closest the country has come to a depression was right after World War II, when economic engines struggled to readjust to peacetime production.
+In fact, the closest the country has come to a depression was right after World War II.
+Economic engines struggled to readjust to peacetime production.
 The economy contracted four years in a row.

 - 1945 -1.1 percent